 E-cigarettes emit very high formaldehyde levels only in conditions that are aversive to users: A replication study under verified realistic use conditions.
 Food and Chemical Toxicology.
 2017.
 Konstantinos E. Farsalinos, Vassilis Voudris, Alketa Spyrou, Konstantinos Poulas.

-Many e-cigarette skeptics voice the fear that vaping might lead naive adolescent users to smoking cigarettes, undoing decades of progress in reducing smoking uptake among teens.
+Many e-cigarette skeptics worry that vaping might lead naive adolescent users to smoking cigarettes, undoing decades of progress in reducing smoking uptake among teens.
 But that hasn’t happened—at least not at a population level.
 In fact, since the advent of vaping, teen smoking has fallen rapidly to its lowest level ever.
 Just 4.2 percent of 12th graders smoked in 2017, according to the CDC.
 Compare that to 24.6 percent in 1997.

 A 2017 paper by two tobacco control leaders suggests that not only is vaping not leading to increased teen smoking, it may be serving as a gateway in the opposite direction, leading impressionable potential smokers away from combustible cigarettes.